ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/project_relative_answers.md

 ## Environment of the SRS
 The features marked as `(EXTRA)` should go into documents like software quality assurance plan instead of SRS document.

+### Correct
+Make sure whatever is mentioned in SRS, is satisfied by the product.